hibernate/hibernate-reactive/README.md

 ### Configuration

+Hibernate Reactive is configured via the standard JPA `persistence.xml` document which must be placed, as usual, in the `/META-INF` directory.

+The only configuration specific to Hibernate Reactive is the persistence `<provider>` element, which must be explicit:

+    <provider>org.hibernate.reactive.provider.ReactivePersistenceProvider</provider>

-Configuration is completely transparent; configure Hibernate exactly as you normally would, for example by providing a `META-INF/persistence.xml` file.
+Otherwise, configuration is almost completely transparent; configure Hibernate exactly as you usually would&mdash;but note that some configuration properties related to JDBC or JTA aren't relevant in the context of Hibernate Reactive.

 Configuration properties of particular interest include: